crywang/face-forgery-detection/README.md

 ## Notice

-- The training and testing are conducted following the specifications in FaceForensics++ [paper](https://arxiv.org/abs/1901.08971).
+- Training and testing are conducted following the specifications in FaceForensics++ [paper](https://arxiv.org/abs/1901.08971).

 - The training datasets can be downloaded and created following the official instructions of [FaceForensics++](https://github.com/ondyari/FaceForensics).